-The provisions of the existing IP regime will continue to apply until 30 June 2021 in relation to the following IP assets:
+The provisions of the old IP regime will continue to apply until 30 June 2021 in relation to the following IP assets:

-(i) Existing IP assets (i.e. IP assets qualifying under the current provisions of the Cyprus IP regime as at 2nd January 2016);

-(ii) IP assets acquired (directly or indirectly) from related parties, during the period from 2nd January to 30th June 2016, provided that such IP assets would have been eligible to qualify under the provisions of the current Cyprus IP regime or a similar IP regime; and

-(iii) IP assets acquired from a non-related party or developed during the period from 2nd January to 30th June 2016.
+- (i) IP assets that qualified under the old IP regime as at 2nd January 2016); - (ii) IP assets acquired (directly or indirectly) from related parties, during the period from 2nd January to 30th June 2016, provided that such IP assets would have been eligible to gualify under the provisions of the IP regime or a similar IP regime as at 2nd January 2016; and - (iii) IP assets acquired from a non-related party or developed during the period from 2nd January to 30th June 2016.

-The current provisions of the Cyprus IP regime will expire on 31st December 2016 for IP assets acquired either directly or indirectly from related parties during the period from 2nd January to 30th June 2016 if such assets have not been eligible to claim the current provisions of the Cyprus IP regime or a similar IP regime as per (ii) above.
+The above provisions of the Cyprus IP regime expired on 31st December 2016 for IP assets acquired either directly or indirectly from related parties during the period from 2nd January to 30th June 2016 if such assets have not been eligible to claim the current provisions of the Cyprus IP regime or a similar IP regime as per (ii) above.